 - Complementation of the gridded map of averages with indications of the precision of the result based on the distribution of the basic data used to calculate the products;

 - Production of spatial maps of quality indicators relevant for Marine Strategy Framework Directive.

 EMODnet Biology’s data infrastructure and data flow is that of EurOBIS, submitted data undergo a series of quality control procedures before being made available online:

 - Required data fields, including including Timestamp, Position, Taxonomy, Provenance, Parameters, Units, among others.

 The data infrastructure of EMODnet Biology is able to handle different data protocols and data standards for exchange of marine biodiversity data (e.g. specific data format enabling National Oceanographic Data Centres (NODC’s) to make biological data accessible using the SeaDataNet infrastructure) and adheres to:

 - Darwin Core standard used by the Global Biodiversity Information Facility (GBIF) and the Ocean Biodiversity Information System (OBIS);

-- Several OGC Webservices making accessible geospatial data:
+- OGC Webservices making accessible geospatial data:

 - Catalogue Service of the Web (CSW) for metadata resources;